Intricacies of the S corporation form

 - S corporations in estate planning

-It's important to stay current on legislation and IRS publications that affect S corporations.
-Learners gain insight into the procedures that the IRS issued in recent years to cure a defective S corporation election.
+It's important to stay current on legislation and IRS publications that affect S corporations, including H.R.
+1, commonly referred to as OBBBA.
+Learners also gain insight into instances in which the IRS has permitted cures of a defective S corporation election or an involuntary S termination.

 The course also includes: